 “God told Abram, “Leave your country, your family, and your father’s home for a land I will show you.

 The creek that runs through Crazy Woman Canyon winds down from the mountain and into the town of Buffalo, Wyoming.
 We made our way deep into the canyon, following the Clear Creek the entire way.
 The road is narrow, forced to follow the path of the rushing water along the way.
-But there are several pull offs, because it’s inevitable…. you can’t simply drive through the canyon.
-At some point, you must get out and explore.
-We crossed the rushing water, Peter leading us through the water, testing out the rocks first before he’d let us step on them.
-It was so loud that we had to shout in order to hear one another.
+But there are several pull offs, because it’s inevitable that at some point you’ll want to get out and explore.
+We crossed the rushing water, Peter in the lead, testing out the rocks first before he’d let us step on them.
+We had to shout in order to be heard above the roaring water.
 Even in the middle of summer, it was icy cold and the kids had a contest to see who could leave their bare feet in the longest.

-When we returned to town later, we went to the park, where Clear Creek ran right through the middle.
-It was the same creek, but everything about it was different than in the canyon.
-We were able to let the kids explore on their own, slipping through the rocks.
+When we returned to town later, we went to the city park, where Clear Creek ran right through the middle.
+It was the same mountain stream, but everything about it was different than in the canyon.
+We were able to let the kids explore on their own, the current slowly meandering and pooling.
 We sat on the shore while they played, the gentle sound of running water relaxing us.

 “It may be that when we no longer know what to do we have come to our real work,